• Skip to main content

 Supported by a grant from Project Play Western New York, Generation Next is built on a shared belief that investing in young coaches strengthens the entire soccer community.
 The initiative kicked off with a 9v9 Grassroots Coaching Course at Buffalo State College, the first of several planned sessions bringing high-quality, accessible coach education directly to young people throughout the region.
 Future courses are already planned for Daemen University and Fredonia State University, with the program continuing to expand its reach across Western New York.

-Project Play Western New York is a trusted resource for families and youth sports organizations across the eight counties of Western New York, driven and funded by Ralph C. Wilson Jr. Foundation’s Youth Sports & Recreation.
+Project Play Western New York is a trusted resource for families and youth sports organizations across the eight counties of Western New York, driven and funded by Ralph C. Wilson Jr. Foundation’s Youth Sports & Recreation focus area.
 Its mission (sport for all, play for life) aligns naturally with New York State West’s commitment to growing the game at every level.

 What’s Next